-Plan of Action Moving Forward in AC 2020-2021: Based on Analysis of Results:
+Plan of Action for Moving Forward:

+Program faculty examined the evidence and results of data analysis from AC 2020-2021 and will take steps to continue to improve student learning in AC 2021-2022:

-- SLO 1: Faculty will require candidates to customize their research within an area that is of specific relevance to the improvement of their content instruction.
-Candidates will submit a formal proposal in which they provide a rationale for their choice of topics and explain how the research of the topic will benefit their content teaching and student learning.
-The proposal will be approved by instructor or feedback will be provided to candidate as a guide for revision and resubmission. - SLO 2: Faculty will adjust instruction to include an interactive discussion forum, through which candidates will explore resources for broader understanding of writing as an assessment process and how it can be implemented to support content learning for students - SLO 3: Faculty will add a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
-The candidates' self-evaluation scores will be uploaded for inclusion in the data collections for the AC 2020-2021 report. - SLO 4: Faculty will improve the rubric criteria to provide specific expectations for the documentation of each activity area.
+- Faculty will require candidates to customize their research within an area that was of specific relevance to the improvement of their content instruction.
+Candidates will submit a formal proposal in which they provided a rationale for their choice of topics and explained how the research of the topic benefited their content teaching and student learning.
+The proposal will be approved by instructor or feedback will be provided to candidate as a guide for revision and resubmission. - Faculty required candidates to customize their research within an area that was of specific relevance to the improvement of their content instruction.
+Candidates will submit a formal proposal in which they provided a rationale for their choice of topics and explained how the research of the topic benefited their content teaching and student learning.
+The proposal will be approved by instructor or feedback will be provided to candidate as a guide for revision and resubmission.

+These changes will improve the student's ability to demonstrate depth and breadth of discipline-specific content knowledge in the subjects they teach, thereby continuing to push the cycle of improvement forward.

+- Faculty will adjust instruction to include an interactive discussion forum, through which candidates explored resources for broader understanding of writing as an assessment process and how it could be implemented to support content learning for students.
+These changes will improve the student's ability to demonstrate depth and breadth of discipline-specific content knowledge and pedagogical skills that incorporate literacy support, in the subjects they teach to ensure student learning, thereby continuing to push the cycle of improvement forward. - Faculty will add a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
+The candidates' self-evaluation scores will be uploaded for inclusion in the data collections for the AC 2020-2021 report.

+These changes will improve the student's ability to demonstrate the professional dispositions and characteristics of effective educators in their interactions with peers and program faculty, thereby continuing to push the cycle of improvement forward.

+Faculty will improve the rubric criteria to provide specific expectations for the documentation of each activity area.
 An audio supported PowerPoint will be added to the class resources to explain the expectations for each category of the portfolio with suggestions for activities.
+Instructor feedback at bi-weekly checkpoints will also added to encourage depth of reflection throughout the semester.
+These changes will improve the student's ability to demonstrate their leadership abilities to recognize, analyze, and solve school- wide/district-wide problems and plan strategically for school and instructional improvement in their disciplines with the goal of improving student learning, thereby continuing to push the cycle of improvement forward.

+Assessment Cycle 2020-2021

-Instructor feedback at bi-weekly checkpoints will also be added to encourage depth of reflection throughout the semester. - SLO 5: Faculty will complete a mandatory virtual conference early in the semester to discuss the research and expectations of the course; a second mandatory virtual conference will follow two weeks prior to the presentation.
-The personal contact may alleviate anxiety about the research's culminating assessment, leading to better student understanding of the research process.
+• Faculty will complete a mandatory virtual conference early in the semester to discuss the research and expectations of the course; a second mandatory virtual conference will follow two weeks prior to the presentation.

+These changes will improve the student's ability to demonstrate their proficiency in the planning and execution of action research and data analyses, designed to measure curriculum knowledge and instructional approaches that directly affect student learning in their content areas, thereby continuing to push the cycle of improvement forward.